The short version

 What a Technical Co-Founder Actually Does

 The question isn’t “do I need these things?”
 You do.
-The question is “do I need to give up 20-50% of my company to get them?”
+The question is: do you need to give up 20–50% of your company to get them?

 The Real Cost of a Technical Co-Founder

-That’s not a small number.
+We’re talking 20–50% of your company.
 At Series A, that’s millions of dollars.
 At exit, it could be tens of millions.
+It’s worth being deliberate about.

-Finding the right co-founder takes time.
-You’ll meet dozens of people.
+Finding the right co-founder means meeting dozens of people over 6–12 months.
 Most won’t be right.
-This process can take 6-12 months.

-Co-founders disagree.
-That’s healthy.
-But when technical and non-technical founders disagree about technical matters, who wins?
+Co-founders disagree, and that’s healthy.
+But when a technical and non-technical founder disagree about a technical decision, who has final say?

 What if they leave?

 Vesting helps, but a departed co-founder still owns equity.
-And you’re back to square one on the technical side.
+And you’re back to square one on the technical side, except now you also have cap table complexity to deal with.

 Alternative Models That Work